aleksati/standstill-station/README.md

 # System overview

-The system consists of a big physical construction, a computer with a touch screen, and a pair of headphones with a gyro inside, where the audio and gyro cables are connected to a bridge adapter.
-The adapter is connected to the computer via USB-A and mini-jack (3.5mm).
+The system consists of a large physical structure, a touchscreen computer, and a pair of headphones with a gyroscope.
+The headphones and gyro are connected to a bridge adapter that is connected to the computer via USB-A and mini-jack (3.5mm).

 Software-wise, the standstill station requires three programs to run: